 Still, one may say, the issue we are debating here is patents and if, in particular, medical patents are socially beneficial or not.
 Lots of, even most of, important medical discoveries may come from publicly sponsored research laboratories, but it is a fact that, without the strong incentive the prospect of a successful patent induces, those researchers would not be working as hard as they do.
 That is true, so let us think the issue through once again.
-We observe that, while the incentive to patent and commercialize their findings may have been increased by the Bayh-Dole act allowing patentability of such research results, there is no evidence whatsoever that, since 1980 when the act was passed, major medical scientific discoveries have been pouring out of American universities' laboratories at an unprecedented rate.
-Good research was done before, good research is done now.
-Medical and biological scientists comparing "then" and "now" may complain, more often than not, about the direction of research (more commercially oriented "now", less directed toward big problems and pure scientific discovery than it was "then") but they are not claiming the quality went visibly down.
+We observe that, while the incentive to patent and commercialize their findings should have been increased by the Bayh-Dole act allowing patentability of such research results, there is no evidence whatsoever that, since 1980 when the act was passed, major medical scientific discoveries have been pouring out of American universities' laboratories at an unprecedented rate.
+Good research was done previously, good research is done now.
+Medical and biological scientists comparing "then" and "now" may complain, more often than not, about the direction of research (more commercially oriented "now", less directed toward big problems and pure scientific discovery than it was "then") but they are not claiming the quality has gone visibly down.
 At the same time, we are not aware of anybody claiming, let alone documenting, that after the Bayh-Dole Act took effect, the quality of biomedical research in U.S. universities and federal sponsored laboratories visibly increased.
-It just remained roughly where it was, meaning that patentability made no difference as far as general incentives are concerned.
+It has remained roughly where it was, meaning that patentability made no difference as far as general incentives are concerned.

 Let us proceed, though.
-There are not just general incentives, there are also specific ones, it may be that patents have biased biomedical research in a more socially valuable direction.
-The substantive findings emerging from Petra Moser's research (discussed in Chapter 8) suggest that the opportunity patents offer of achieving large private gains may push innovation in certain direction instead of other.
+Because there are not just general incentives, but also specific ones, it may be that patents have biased biomedical research in a more socially valuable direction.
+The substantive findings emerging from Petra Moser's research discussed in Chapter 8 suggest that the opportunity patents offer of achieving large private gains may push innovation in certain directions instead of others.
 Interesting as this question may sound, apparently it has not been investigated or, at least, we could not find any trace of an answer to it.
 It therefore remains an open question: did patentability of basic biomedical innovations create an incentive for engaging in more socially valuable research projects and investigations?

-Even worse, we also could not find anything in the field of health economics addressing what, in our view, is an even more basic question: where do medical and pharmaceutical discoveries of high social value come from?
-This left us on our own, trying to figure out what a fundamental medical discovery or a truly innovative medicine were, a topic we know nothing about.
+Even more telling, we also could not find anything in the field of health economics addressing what, in our view, is an even more basic question: where do medical and pharmaceutical discoveries of high social value come from?
+This left us on our own, trying to figure out what a fundamental medical discovery or a truly innovative medicine were.
 Being two theoretical economists, we appealed to the law of comparative advantages to figure out whom to ask: Doctors, medical doctors more precisely.
-Consulting a large number of medical journals leads to the pleasant discovery that the British Medical Journal, a most distinguished publication, had decided to inaugurate its new series by helping us out.
-The editors of the BMJ have asked their colleagues and readers something very close to our fundamental question: which medical and pharmaceutical discoveries are truly fundamental and where do they come from?
+Consulting a large number of medical journals leads to the pleasant discovery that the British Medical Journal, a most distinguished publication, has decided to inaugurate a new series by asking colleagues and readers something very close to our fundamental question: which medical and pharmaceutical discoveries are truly fundamental and where do they come from?
 In their own words